Our Island Plan

 Visibility

-Good, falling moderate or poor for a time in rain.
+Good, becoming moderate or poor in rain and drizzle later.

 Outlook for the following 24 hours